 Unfortunately, cramping feet and legs are a problem that has many causes.
 It could be any one of them that’s affecting you or a combination.
 The first part of this guide is dedicated to the causes of foot cramps while sleeping.
 Altogether, we have covered nine different factors that could be the cause of your cramp.
 Use this part of our guide to identifying what you can change to relieve your cramp fast.

-Afterward, we move on to a section on how to prevent foot cramp while sleeping.
-Fortunately, there are just as many ways to avoid cramp as there are causes.
+Afterward, we move on to a section on how to prevent foot cramps while sleeping.
+Fortunately, there are just as many ways to avoid cramps as there are causes.
 So, no matter what’s keeping you awake at night, there is going to be something you can do about it.

 Why Do I Get Cramp While Sleeping?